ankamahjohnson/ikigaiFinder/README.md

 # ikigai Finder
-A modern, AI-powered web application that helps users discover their ikigai, the Japanese philosophy of finding your reason for being through a guided 20-question assessment, personalised AI analysis, and actionable career guidance.
+A modern, AI-powered web application that helps users discover their ikigai, the Japanese philosophy of finding your reason for being through a guided 20 question assessment, personalised AI analysis, and actionable career guidance.
 Built with HTML, CSS, and JavaScript.
 Powered by the Gemini AI API.

 ---